 2020 We Count, Future of Work & Digging DEEPer Events

 Based on Jason Lewis’s research-creation work, this webinar will explore the concept of the future imaginary and make an argument as to why it is important that Indigenous people engage in creating them.

 December 9, 2020, 10:30 AM – 12:00 PM (EST)

 Panelists will highlight some of the potential problems that arise from AI in the hiring process and brainstorm ideas to make this process more inclusive for persons with disabilities.

-Artificial intelligence is rapidly advancing to think like us and to deep dream through machine learning.
-How can we leverage this technology to improve accessibility, and at the same time, keep up with the ramifications?
-Inspired by Dr. Roger Melko’s CBC podcast, this three-part workshop will explore and dig deeper into the possibilities of AI-powered assistive technology mobile apps.
+Artificial intelligence is rapidly advancing to think like us and to deep dream through machine learning, so how can it be used to improve accessibility?
+This three-part workshop will dig deeper into the possibilities of AI-powered assistive technology mobile apps.

 A conversation on accessible survey platforms, hosted by the Inclusive Design Research Centre.